mattcar15/bambu-connect/README.md

 - **Printer Stats Dump**: Fetch detailed printer statistics and operational data for analysis and troubleshooting.

 ## Installation
-To install BambuPy, simply use pip:
+To install Bambu-Connect, simply use pip:
 ```
-pip install bambupy
+pip install bambu-connect
 ```

 ## Setup